-4. In the result, all these three applications are allowed.
-The respondents are directed to re-classify the two applicants in O.A.
-No. 502/97 and 520/97 and the deceased husband of the applicant in O.A.
-No. 501/97 as U.D.C. with effect from 01.01.1947 and to pay them the difference of arrears of pay as per the directions of the Supreme Court in Civil Appeal No. 4201/85.
-The respondents are also directed to review the case of ^{by} promotion, re-fixation of pay, seniority, and re-calculation of
+3. In the result, the application is allowed.
+The respondents are directed to re-classify the deceased husband of the applicant as U.D.C. with effect from 01.01.1947 and pay him the difference of the arrears of pay as directed by the Supreme Court in Civil Appeal No. 4201/85.
+Since there is delay on the part of the applicant in approaching the Tribunal long after the judgement of the Supreme